 Department Head: Dr. Tyler Smith

-Both the undergraduate and graduate public health programs have concentrations in health promotion.
-Health promotion uses educational, policy, and advocacy strategies to address the major causes of death: tobacco, over nutrition, sedentary living, alcohol, and injuries.
+Both the undergraduate and graduate public health programs have concentrations in health promotion and using educational, policy, and advocacy strategies to address the major causes of death: tobacco, over nutrition, sedentary living, alcohol, and injuries.
 You will learn all this and more when you pursue your healthcare administration degree, offered in either online or in-class formats.